-Vintage behind-the-scenes photographs of major 20th century films will be displayed March 7-May 26 at the American Film Institute's AFI Silver Theatre and Cultural Center in Silver Spring, Maryland, near Washington, D.C.
+Vintage behind-the-scenes photographs of major 20th century films, from "Funny Face" to "The Creature from the Black Lagoon", are displayed through May 26 at the American Film Institute's AFI Silver Theatre and Cultural Center in Silver Spring, Maryland, near Washington, D.C.

 The exhibit "Behind the Fourth Wall: Actors and Directors on the Set 1926-2001" has 50 photographs, many never before seen by the public.
 Here're just a few: